graphql/graphql-spec/spec/Section 3 -- Type System.md

 2. The fields of an Input Object type must have unique names within that Input Object type; no two fields may share the same name.
 3. The return types of each defined field must be an Input type.

+### Input Object Extensions

+InputObjectTypeExtension :
+  - extend input Name Directives[Const]?
+InputFieldDefinitions
+  - extend input Name Directives[Const]

+Input object type extensions are used to represent an input object type which has been extended from some original input object type.
+For example, this might be used by a GraphQL service which is itself an extension of another GraphQL service.

+**Type Validation**

+Input object type extensions have the potential to be invalid if incorrectly defined.

+1. The named type must already be defined and must be a Input Object type.
+3. All fields of an Input Object type extension must have unique names.
+4. All fields of an Input Object type extension must not already be a field of the original Input Object.
+5. Any directives provided must not already apply to the original Input Object type.

 ## List